Tenet says poorer patients to hit hospital profits

 "We believe hospitals warrant close monitoring in advance of Q3 earnings for further indication of whether weak (patient trends) will escalate into an industrywide phenomenon," Oppenheimer & Co analyst Michael Wiederhorn said in a note to clients.

-HCA confirmed on Monday its forecast for growth of 3 percent to 5 percent in adjusted EBITDA for the full-year 2011 but said it, too, was seeing pressure on revenue from Medicare patients.
-Company executives, on a call with analysts after the close of stock trading, said they expect the slowdown in cardiac surgeries to continue in the second half of the year.
+HCA confirmed on Monday its forecast for growth of 3 percent to 5 percent in adjusted EBITDA for the full-year 2011 and said it would provide more details about its outlook on a conference call after the market closes.

 Susquehanna Financial Group analyst A.J.
 Rice cut his rating on Tenet stock on Monday to "neutral" from "positive," saying the shares were no longer trading at a discount to other hospital stocks.
 He dropped his price target on the stock to $5.50 from $6.50.